NCAT-COMP167-Fall2018/lab-3-github-ynbaldwin/README.md

 * _First_, we must make a branch for us to work on.
 Because this code already exists, it would be very poor practice to simply add code on top of the **master** branch unilaterally.
 Lets create a branch called **feature-1** that will hold all of our code for this feature.
   * On the command line, enter `git checkout -b feature-1` to create this branch.
-  * Make sure you are within the GitHub-Lab-2 repository to run this command.
+  * Make sure you are within the GitHub-Lab repository to run this command.

 * To implement this, should should write a method called `getCurrentTimeStamp()` that returns a `String` representation of the current time.